passlab/DCFG/README.md

 1. Download the latest pintool from http://www.pintool.org (currenly using rev 76991, version 3.0).
 The website also provide tutorial and guide for using pin.

-1. Unzip the pintool and navigate to the source/tools folder of pinplay.
-Under the tool folder, clone this rep (https://github.com/passlab/DCFG).
+1. Unzip the pintool and navigate to the source/tools folder.
+Under the tools folder, clone this rep (https://github.com/passlab/DCFG).
 The DCFG compilation leverages pintool building framework.
 So this is the easiest approach to have it running.